Hero Naam Yaad Rakhi: Soundtrack

 The soundtrack of Hero Naam Yaad Rakhi consists of 9 songs composed by Jatinder Shah, Hitesh Modak, Money Aujla the lyrics of which have been written by Veet Baljit, Inda Raikoti and Pirti Silon.

+Release

+The movie was released in theaters on 10 July 2015.
+It is also available on Ott platform Chaupal for the digital audience to stream.

 Reception

 Critical response

 Divya Pal of CNN-IBN described the film as "far-from-perfect", commenting that the film "could have done a lot better had the director tried his best to create edge-of-seat suspense."
 Pal also criticized the characters, noting that they "could have been a lot more believable and compelling."